GeoscienceAustralia/ptha/R/README.md

 provide a tsunami solver, so other software is required for this step.
 In realistic PTHA applications this is the most computationally demanding part of the process.
-  * If a linear propagation code is used then the user can compute the tsunami for each unit-source separately and then combine then later (which is relatively efficient).
+  * If a linear propagation code is used then the user can optionally compute the tsunami for each unit-source separately and then combine then later.
+This is relatively efficient, but only theoretically valid for tsunami with a sufficiently small amplitude-to-depth ratio (or equivalently, with sufficiently small velocities).
   * If nonlinear solvers are required, then the used must first create the initial conditions for each event (by linearly combining the unit source initial conditions), and then run each through the nonlinear propagation code.

 * Assign an mean annual rate to each event in the earthquake catalogue.
 This is based on seismic moment conservation principles, and requires the user to